ShareeIlm/ShareeIlm/Misc/Obsidian/Syncing Obsidian.md

 # Phone Side
 1. Create a vault with the **same name** as the desktop vault
 2. Install remotely save following the same steps as above ^^^^.
 Copy the sync timers too.
-3. Run Sync by swiping down at the home screen of the vault and typing "Start sync"
+3. Run "Start Sync" from the command palette by swiping down at the home screen of the vault.

 Now you vault will sync automatically once every 10 minutes.